wolfey56/techtest2/README.md

 | Respirator    | `Clean Air`          | **$150**  |
 | Boots         | `Safe Walking`       | **$50**   |
 | Gloves        | `Safe Climbing`      | **$20**   |

+> Proper gear is crucial when exploring.
+It could be what does or doens't cause a situation or what gets you out of it.
+If you buy cheap gear, chances of getting hurt are increased.
+Do yourself the favor of saving up a little more for the more expensive stuff to stay as safe as you can.